kruthik-balasubramanian/MRI-tumor-detection/README.md

-# Early Disease Finding Detection from Brain MRI Scans — ML
+# Detection from Brain MRI Scans — ML

 Classifying brain MRI scans to flag likely findings (glioma, meningioma, pituitary tumor, or no tumor) using classical machine learning on